Dire Straits: 1985–1986: Brothers in Arms and international success

+Although he was present during the early weeks of the sessions, Hal Lindes decided to leave the band early on during the recording of Brothers in Arms following social disagreements, with Knopfler once again taking on all guitar duties.
+Six weeks into the sessions, Terry Williams was sidelined and temporarily suspended from duties following disagreements and dissatisfaction with his drum approach.
+A feel-based drummer, Williams did not enjoy having to work with a click track, and neither Knopfler nor Dorfsman were happy with his playing in relation to the sound they wanted for the record.
+For recording purposes, Williams was temporarily replaced by jazz and session drummer Omar Hakim, who re-recorded almost all of the album's drum parts during a two to three day session before leaving for other commitments.
+Ultimately, Williams would be retained for future touring, while Hal Lindes was eventually replaced in December 1984 by Jack Sonni, a New York-based guitarist and longstanding friend of Knopfler (although Sonni's eventual contribution to the album would be minimal).

-Released in May 1985, Brothers in Arms entered the UK Albums Chart at number 1 and spent a total of 228 weeks in the charts and sold over 4 million copies.
+Released in May 1985, Brothers in Arms entered the UK Albums Chart at number 1, spent a total of 228 weeks in the charts, and sold over 4 million copies.
 It went on to become the best-selling album of 1985 in the UK.
 Brothers in Arms was similarly successful in the US, peaking at No. 1 on Billboard 200 for nine weeks, going multi-platinum and selling nine million copies there.
 The album spent 34 weeks at number 1 on the Australian ARIA Charts, and it remains the longest-running number one album in Australia.

 A National Style 0 resonator guitar features on the cover of Brothers in Arms.
 Knopfler also used the guitar in the 1981 single "Romeo and Juliet".

 The album featured a more lavish production and overall sound than Dire Straits' earlier work and spawned several big chart singles: "Money for Nothing", which reached number 1 on the US Billboard Hot 100, and number 4 in the UK Singles Chart, "So Far Away" (No. 20 UK, No. 19 US), "Brothers in Arms" (No. 16 UK), "Walk of Life" (No. 2 UK, No. 7 US), and "Your Latest Trick" (No. 26 UK).
-"Money for Nothing" was the first video to be played on MTV in the UK and featured guest vocals by Sting, who is credited with co-writing the song with Mark Knopfler, although it was the inclusion of the melody from "Don't Stand So Close To Me" that triggered the copyright credit, as no actual lyrics were written by Sting.
+"Money for Nothing" was the first video to be played on MTV in the UK and featured guest vocals by Sting, who is credited with co-writing the song with Mark Knopfler, although it was the inclusion of the melody from "Don't Stand So Close To Me" that triggered the copyright credit, as no lyrics were written by Sting.
 It also won a Grammy Award for Best Rock Performance by a Duo or Group with Vocal in February 1986.